wheatgenetics/cimmyt/README.md

 N.B.Loading of germplasm table is disabled since all fields required are not in the input file e.g. selection_history.

-The Excel file structure is as follows:
+The Excel file structure for F6-F7 Segregated populations is as follows:

 Row 1 Col 1: 'TID'        Row 1 Col 2: <tid value>